The Company You Keep

 While I was in Arizona visiting family, I spent a lot of time hiking and having late night talks with my little brother Tom.
 He has always been one of my biggest cheerleaders, not just for me, but for his family and the people around him.
 One of our adventures we hiked the Siphon Draw Trail and eventually sat on a huge rock overlook near the saddle, talking for hours about life, family, struggles, growth, and happiness.
 The desert was quiet except for the wind brushing through the mountains, and sometimes those are the moments where things become very clear.

-Tom has worked incredibly hard to build a successful professional career, but even more importantly, he has built a rich life full of strong friendships, family, and meaningful relationships.
-During our conversation, he shared something he tells his sons:
+Tom has worked incredibly hard to build a successful professional career, but even more importantly, he has built a rich life filled with strong friendships, family, and meaningful relationships.
+He has also been an incredible father through every stage of his children’s lives, loving and guiding them with joy, wisdom, and steady support.
+During our conversation, he shared something he often tells his sons:

 On the way up!

-“In your career and professional development, learn from the people who know the struggle because they have lived it.
-Keep the people who uplift you in your life if you want to be happy and successful.” — Tom Cooley 🌵
+“In your career and professional development- learn upward- from the people who know the struggle because they have lived it.
+Keep the people who uplift you in your life if you want to be happy and successful.
+Those that drain you will only pull you down” — Tom Cooley 🌵

 That stayed with me.

-Not because life is about removing every difficult person or avoiding challenges.
-Relationships take grace, patience, and understanding.
-But there is something powerful about surrounding yourself with people who encourage your growth, celebrate your wins, and make life feel lighter instead of heavier.
+Not because life is about avoiding hard people or escaping every challenge.
+Relationships require grace, patience, and understanding.
+But there is something incredibly powerful about surrounding yourself with people who encourage your growth, celebrate your wins, and make life feel lighter instead of heavier.
+Your gut usually knows the difference between someone offering constructive criticism to help you grow and someone simply trying to tear you down.
+Protect your energy.
+Give it to the people who believe in lifting each other up, not pulling each other apart.

 It is always worth taking an honest look at your life.
 What is uplifting you?
 What is weighing you down?
 Which relationships leave you feeling inspired, peaceful, and valued?
 Which ones leave you emotionally tired or disconnected from yourself?